TACC-Cloud/hazmapper/README.md

 ### Build

-Run `ng build` to build the project.
+Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

 ### Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `npm run test` to execute the unit tests via [Karma](https://karma-runner.github.io).

+### Running linters

+Run `npm run lint` to run all of the linters.

+Run `npm run lint:js` to run linter for angular files.
+Run `npm run lint:css` to run linter for css files.

+Run `npm run lint:js -- --fix` to fix angular files.
+Run `npm run lint:css -- --fix` to fix css files.

 ## Kubernetes (Production/Staging environments)